dedsec1911/MachineTaskAppentus/README.md

 # MachineTaskAppentus
 Technical task assigned by Appentus

-#Bonus Task Completed :
+## Bonus Task Completed Successfully
-• Empty views such as list items (while data is still loading) should have.
+- Empty views such as list items (while data is still loading) should have.
-• Light and Dark Mode.
+- Light and Dark Mode.
-• Show image load progress.
+- Show image load progress.